sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 ## Prerequisites
 Before deploying SAS Viya Quickstart Template for Azure, you must have the following:
 * Azure user account with Contributor and Admin Roles
-* Sufficient Quota of at least 28 Cores (assuming 4 licensed SAS cores)
+* Sufficient quota of at least 28 Cores, based on 4 licensed SAS cores
 * A SAS Software Order Confirmation e-mail that contains supported Quickstart products:

  		SAS Visual Analytics 8.3 on Linux
 		SAS Visual Statistics 8.3 on Linux
         SAS Visual Data Mining and Machine Learning 8.3 on Linux
-*  The license .zip file from your software order uploaded to a blob
+*  The license .zip file from your software order uploaded to an Azure blob
 *  Verification that your file uploads meet the limits of the Application Gateway.
 For details on limits, see ["Application Gateway limits."](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits?toc=%2fazure%2fapplication-gateway%2ftoc.json#application-gateway-limits)